 We know that Scotland is home to a number of whale and dolphin species, yet there are still so many unanswered questions about where they breed, feed and travel.
 We believe it is important to keep eyes on the sea so we can better understand these amazing creatures to better protect them.
 Understanding their movements will allow us to comprehend how our behaviours affect whales and dolphins.
 We can use the data we gather to influence policy makers and advise developers to ensure better protection for whales and dolphins.
 Shorewatch relies on our amazing community volunteers to collect this vital data.

-We need more help!
+We need more help - get involved!

 Objectives of Shorewatch